dmil/code4policy/git/07-merging.md

 2. Create a branch called `alternative-facts`.

 3. Go back to (checkout) the `master` branch.
 	1. Add two facts to `mars.txt`: "Mars has polar ice caps." and "Mars is a little more than half the size of earth."
-  2. Rename `united_states.txt` to `beynation.txt`.
 	2. Commit these changes to `master`.

 4. Checkout the `alternative-facts` repository.
 	1. Add two facts to `mars.txt`.
 "Mars is gaseous." and "Mars is double the size of earth."
 	2. Commit these changes to `alternative-facts`.
 	3. Create a pull request using `alternative-facts`.

 5. Attempt to merge the pull request and try to resolve the merge conflicts.

-  Note that the changes that don't conflict (such as the renamed file in `master`) will merge just fine.

 ## ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Try It